Shopify or WooCommerce?

 Shopify Vs WooCommerce: Pricing

-Shopify offers a monthly pricing structure starting as low as $9 per month (for a Facebook only store).
-You can have your own website starting at $29 per month.
+Shopify offers a monthly pricing structure starting at £19 per month.
 This includes hosting as well as all major e-store features such as shipping label discount, discount codes, and manual order creation.
+Although it doesn’t include card processing fees.
+There’s an additional 2% + 25p per transaction to add to the cost.

-The pricing seems too good to be true, considering that you get a hosted solution, 24x7 customer support and all basic eCommerce functionality within your monthly plan.
+The pricing is reasonable value when you consider that you get a hosted solution (although the servers are in the US, which isn’t great for SEO in the UK), customer support and all basic eCommerce functionality within your monthly plan.
 Unfortunately, there’s a catch.

-Although the default Shopify Payment gateway is free to use, you’ll need to pay from0.5% (for Unlimited) to 2% of the sale as transaction fee whenever an external payment gateway is used.
-This is in addition to the credit card rates of 2.4% to 2.7% plus $0.3, for each transaction.
-Hence, the actual amount you pay for Shopify will depend on how much you sell.
+Although the default Shopify Payment gateway is free to use, you’ll need to pay from 1.5% (for Advanced accounts) to 2% of the sale as a transaction fee whenever an external payment gateway is used.
+The actual amount you pay for Shopify will depend on how much you sell.

 Unlike Shopify’s conventional monthly pricing, WooCommerce follows a “freemium” pricing model.
 The WooCommerce plugin is absolutely free to install and use.
-However, you’ll need additional plugins to acquire the essential eCommerce functionality.
-These plugins can cost you up to $500 per year or more, depending upon the features you need.
+However, you might need additional plugins to meet your eCommerce functionality needs.
+These plugins can cost you up to £200 per year or more, depending upon the features you need.

-Another major cost associated with WooCommerce is the hosting cost.
-Shopify is a hosted solution that comes with a free SSL certificate (Basic and up) as well as page speed optimisation.
-With WooCommerce, you’re going to need to pay extra for hosting, security and speed.
+Another cost associated with WooCommerce is the hosting cost.
+Shopify is a hosted solution that comes with a free SSL certificate (Basic and up).
+With WooCommerce, you’re going to need to pay extra for hosting, security and speed with a hosting provider.

 Do we have a winner on pricing?

-Shopify appears to be the more cost effective option for eCommerce startups.
-You can have your own store, complete with hosting, SSL security, and all basic selling features for as low as $29 per month.
+Shopify appears to be a cost-effective option for eCommerce startups.
+You can have your own store, complete with hosting, SSL security, and all basic selling features, for as low as £19 per month.
 The transaction fee you pay depends on the volume you sell, so there’s no upfront cost to be paid.
-Shopify now comes with a 14-day free trial.

 Shopify Vs WooCommerce: Design & Aesthetics